-The 2020 Flagship Note includes an automatic conversion provision which provides that if, on or before October 31, 2020, the Company consummates an initial public offering, the then unpaid principal plus accrued interest of the 2020 Flagship Note shall automatically convert into shares of the Company's common stock.
+The 2020 Flagship Note was amended on October 30, 2020 to extend the automatic conversion provision to provide that if, on or before December 31, 2020, the Company consummates an initial public offering, the then unpaid principal plus accrued interest of the 2020 Flagship Note shall automatically convert into shares of the Company's common stock.
 The conversion price per share shall be the initial public offering price.